decretist/Dissertation/Chapter2/chapter2.md

 Winroth's larger point, however, had to do with the place of the *de eodem* rubrics in the "untidy seams" problem.
 For that purpose, only the 137 *de eodem* rubrics in the first recension of the Decretum are potentially relevant evidence.
 (This result [137] is potentially off by one, i.e., the total number of *de eodem* rubrics in the first and second recension rubric data sets is 388 instead of 389, with no way to tell whether the missing rubric is from the first or second recension.)

 [^41]: "Gratian rarely took his rubrics from earlier collections.
-Rather he created his own ..." @eichbauer_redactions_2007, 107.
+Rather he created his own ..." @eichbauer_redactions_2007 [107].

 [^42]: Gratian is known to have used Alger as both a source, especially in C.1, and, to some extent, as a methodological model.
-[@winroth_making_2000, 17, 39, 144].
-Somewhat confusingly for
+@winroth_making_2000 [17, 39, 144].
+Somewhat confusingly for Gratian
-Gratian scholars, Robert Kretzschmar's edition of *De misericordia et iustitia* uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg and maintained by Winroth.
+scholars, Robert Kretzschmar's edition of *De misericordia et iustitia* uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg and maintained by Winroth.
 See @kretzschmar_alger_1985.

-[^44]: Rufinus and Stephen of Tournai describe the tripartite division in exactly the same words. **Rufinus:** "*librum suum in tribus partibus distinguit, quarum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*" @singer_summa_1963, 5 ("[H]e divides his book into three parts, the first of which he devotes to ecclesiastical ministries, the second to [ecclesiastical] business, and the third to ecclesiastical sacraments.")
+[^44]: Rufinus and Stephen of Tournai describe the tripartite division in exactly the same words. **Rufinus:** "*librum suum in tribus partibus distinguit, quarum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*" @singer_summa_1963 [5] ("[H]e divides his book into three parts, the first of which he devotes to ecclesiastical ministries, the second to [ecclesiastical] business, and the third to ecclesiastical sacraments.")
-@somerville_prefaces_1998, 192-193. **Stephen of Tournai:** "*Harum
+@somerville_prefaces_1998 [192-193]. **Stephen of Tournai:** "*Harum
-primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*" @schulte_summa_1965, 6. ("The first of these parts is devoted to ecclesiastical ministries, the second to ecclesiastical problems, the third to ecclesiastical sacraments.")
+primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*" @schulte_summa_1965 [6]. ("The first of these parts is devoted to ecclesiastical ministries, the second to ecclesiastical problems, the third to ecclesiastical sacraments.")
-@somerville_prefaces_1998, 201.
+@somerville_prefaces_1998 [201].
 (Brasington translated the preface
 of Rufinus, Somerville that of Stephen of Tournai.
-@somerville_prefaces_1998, vii.
+@somerville_prefaces_1998 [vii].
 There is no indication as to why Somerville chose to translate *negotiis* as "problems" rather than "business".)